alecello/algorithms-and-programming/lectures/README.md

 ## Subvector search
 Find a subvector inside a bigger vector.

+## Verbal arithmetic
+Generates a solution to a [verbal arithmetic puzzle](https://en.wikipedia.org/wiki/Verbal_arithmetic) or validates a user-provided one.

 ## Vertical histogram
 Same as horizontal histogram, but with 100% more verticalization.